operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/tutorial.md

 # +kubebuilder:scaffold:watch
 ```

+**NOTE** Additional CR/CRD's can be added to the project by running, for example, the command :`operator-sdk create api --group=example --version=v1alpha1 --kind=AppService`

 ### Reviewing the Nginx Helm Chart

 When a Helm operator project is created, the SDK creates an example Helm chart